ngcp-project/gcs-integration-library/README.md

 **Before running your code**
 * Make sure you are at the root dir.
-* Open a powershell terminal within VSCode and use the command `python -m venv .venv` to create a virtual environment.
+* Open a powershell terminal within VSCode and use the command `python -m venv venv` to create a virtual environment.
 * To activate, run this command `.\venv\Scripts\Activate`
 * If that command give you errors, run this command instead:
 `.\venv\Scripts\activate.bat`